IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 Descriptions
 ===========================================
+We have 2 different description fields:

-Meta descriptions are used in Metatags so they are used by Google, Facebook, and Twitter.
+* Meta description - this is used in Metatags so they are used by Google, Facebook, and Twitter in creating search results, snipppets, and automatic sharing on social media platforms.

-Content descriptions are used in site search and navigation drill-downs.
+* Content description is used in the navigation drill-downs and in the Solr search results.

+.. note:: The meta descriptions will get used in site search when we move to Google site search; at that point we may start to consider deprecating the content description field.

 Good meta descriptions are short blurbs that describe accurately the content of the page.
 They are like a pitch that convince the user that the page is exactly what they're looking for.
 They should provide additional "information scent" for the user to decide if this is the help they are looking for.
+While the content and meta description can be the same, they do not have to be.
+The meta description is especially important because it, along with the title, may be all the user sees to decide if this is the page they want to go to.

+.. note:: In the examples, the better options are user-centric.
+This is a shift from our approach of starting descriptions with "Explains."

 **Descriptions should not repeat/mimic the title.**